posthtml/posthtml-components/README.md

 </html>
 ```

-You may notice that the `src/button.html` component has a `type` and `class` attribute, and when we use the component in `src/index.html` we pass `type` and `class` attribute.
+You might have noticed that the `src/button.html` component contains `type` and `class` attributes, and that we also passed those attributes when we used it in `src/index.html`.

-The result is that `type` is override, and `class` is merged.
+The result is that `type` was overridden, and `class` was merged.

-By default `class` and `style` attributes are merged, while all others attribute are override.
+By default, `class` and `style` attributes are merged, while all others attribute are overridden.
 You can also override `class` and `style` attributes by prepending `override:` to the class attribute.

-Example:
+For example:

 ```html
 <x-button override:class="btn-custom">Submit</x-button>